-Federal regulations direct the BLM and USFWS to invite eligible Federal agencies, State and local governments, and Federally recognized American Indian Tribes to participate as cooperating agencies when developing the Draft EIS.
-The groups listed in Table ES.6-2 were invited to participate as cooperating agencies in the preparation of the Draft EIS.
+Federal regulations direct the BLM and USFWS to invite eligible Federal agencies, State and local governments, and Federally recognized American Indian Tribes to participate as cooperating agencies when drafting the EIS.
+The groups listed in Table ES.6-2 were invited to participate as cooperating agencies in the preparation of the EIS.

-The BLM and USFWS are communicating regularly with the cooperating agencies to review development of alternatives and the analysis contained in the Draft EIS.
-This process has included cooperating agency workshops, meetings, and conference calls completed on January 28, April 10, and April 29, 2020.
+The BLM and USFWS communicated regularly with the cooperating agencies to review development of alternatives and the analysis contained in the EIS.
+This process included cooperating agency workshops, meetings, and conference calls completed on January 28, April 10, April 29, and September 15, 2020.
 During these workshops, the BLM and USFWS worked with the cooperating agencies to review the following:

 - Issues raised during scoping.

 - Alternatives developed for consideration in the Draft EIS.

 - Preliminary portions of the Draft EIS.

+- Public comments on the Draft EIS.

+- Preliminary portions of the Final EIS.